radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Usage of null encryption cipher suites for debugging

 For debugging purposes, some TLS implementation offer cipher suites with NULL encryption, to allow inspection of the plaintext with packet sniffing tools.
-Since with RADIUS/(D)TLS the RADIUS shared secret is set to a static string ("radsec" for RADIUS/TLS, "radius/dtls" for RADIUS/DTLS), using a NULL encryption cipher suite will also result in complete disclosure of the whole RADIUS packet, including the encrypted RADIUS attributes, to any middle-person eavesdropping on the conversation.
+Since with RADIUS/(D)TLS the RADIUS shared secret is set to a static string ("radsec" for RADIUS/TLS, "radius/dtls" for RADIUS/DTLS), using a NULL encryption cipher suite will also result in complete disclosure of the whole RADIUS packet, including the encrypted RADIUS attributes, to any party eavesdropping on the conversation.
 To prevent this, while keeping a NULL encryption cipher suite active, the only option is to set a different shared secret for RADIUS.
 In this case, the security considerations for confidentiality of RADIUS/UDP packets apply.
 Following the recommendations in {{RFC9325, Section 4.1}}, this specification forbids the usage of NULL encryption cipher suites for RADIUS/(D)TLS.